-I wanted to write this article in preparation for my conference in London next month at the ‘Internet of Things – World Forum’ – as well as to prepare content for one of my new keynote talk topics.
+I wanted to write this article in preparation for my conference in London next month, at the “Internet of Thing – World Forum”.
+I also wanted to prepare content for one of my new keynote talk topics.

 I want to take this opportunity to repeat myself to the organizers of this forum and again offer a talk at the event.
-I shared my opinion with the organizers that their event is lacking representation from the continent of Africa, which is the world’s second largest continent… so as to avoid their event appearing to be incorrectly named, I offered to talk on Africa’s behalf.
+I shared my opinion with the organizers, that their event lacks representation from the continent of Africa, which is the world’s second largest continent.
+So as to avoid their event appearing incorrectly named, I offered to talk on Africa’s behalf.

-I think this forum will also be a good starting point to my next article which will be on cybercrime and even cyber bullies.
-The internet of things – world forum sent an e-mail to me after I processed my credit card for the entrance and the mail stated confirmation will be sent within 2 hours.
-Then, still waiting the following week, and after sending follow up e-mails, with still no response I got my office to call using the number provided.
-My office was told the person we needed to speak to was not in.
-These sorts of situations create suspicion which is very common for people who have suffered cybercrime.
-I guess we will know in a months time on the outcome of this forum.
+I think this forum will also be a good starting point to my next article, which will be on cybercrime and even cyber-bullies.
+The Internet of Things – world forum – sent me an email after I processed my credit-card for the entrance.
+The mail stated that confirmation would be sent within two hours.
+I still waited the following week.
+After sending follow-up emails, with no response, I got my office to call using the number I provided.
+My office was informed that the person we needed to talk to was not in.
+Situations like these instil suspicion, which is also common for people who have suffered cybercrime.
+I guess we will know in a month’s time what the outcome is of this forum.

 Back onto the subject of this article.

-There is no summary or single independence source of information on which I can find the most successful internet companies in South Africa.
+There is no summary or single independent source of information on which I can find the most successful Internet companies in South Africa.

 Great opportunity for me then!

-It was humorous for me to find during my research on the internet for this subject several internet services providers and media houses as top results in this category… of course it is easy to dominate top search results in just about any category if you have the advantage of the internet under your belt already.
+It was humorous for me to find, during my research on the Internet for this subject, several Internet service providers and media houses as top results in this category.
+Of course, it is easy to dominate top search results in just about any category if you have the advantage of the Internet under your belt already.
 This methodology is in part what I would employ within my plan for Zimbabwe’s online reputation management recovery – from my earlier article.

 Information is always lacking when interest is lacking.

-I like to look at a glass half full, and say Africa has more than a 90% untapped potential client base… which means than Africa offers the greatest opportunity for web based business in the world.
+I like to look at a glass half full and say Africa has more than a 90% untapped potential client base, which means that Africa offers the greatest opportunity for web based businesses in the world.

-How do we define a successful business online?
-Would it be the company with the website with the most traffic?
+How do we define a successful online business?
+Would it be the company that has the most traffic on its website?

-Or perhaps the company with the most revenue?
+Or would it be the company with the most revenue?

 How about the business with the post followers?

-Should I limit my opinions to those companies who only derive business from the internet?
+Should I limit my opinions to those companies that only derive business from the Internet?

-The big names in South Africa are Standard Bank Group, FirstRand, Sasol, Naspers, Sanlam, MTN Group, Shoprite Holdings, Remgro, Bid Corp, MMI Holdings – none of which fit my definition of internet based, although MTN data sales is now over 20% of its income.
+The big names in South Africa are Standard Bank Group, FirstRand, Sasol, Naspers, Sanlam, MTN Group, Shoprite Holdings, Remgro, Bid Corp and MMI Holdings; none of which fit my definition of Internet based, although MTN data sales is now over 20% of its income.

-How about individuals on the internet generating a lot of their income from the internet?
-Pam Golding does well, so does Sol Kerzner and Kerzner, Donald Gordon, Harry Oppenheimer, Adrian Gore, Nthato Motlana, Patrice Motsepe, Douw Steyn …
+How about individuals on the Internet who generate a lot of their income from the Internet?
+Pam Golding does well, so does Sol Kerzner and Kerzner, Donald Gordon, Harry Oppenheimer, Adrian Gore, Nthato Motlana, Patrice Motsepe and Douw Steyn.

-None deriving the majority of business from the internet… although many use it.
+None derive the majority of their business from the Internet…although, many use it.

-For example, Pam Goldings main website according to siteworthtraffic.com gets around 60 000 + unique visitors per month… to give context, telkoms main website from the same source gets 300 000.
+For example, Pam Golding’s main website, according to siteworthtraffic.com, gets around 60 000 plus unique visitors per month.
+To put it in context, Telkom’s main website, according to the same source, gets 300 000.

 A property company, achieving over one fifth of our largest telecommunications companies traffic?
 That is impressive.